cici7753/getting-cleaning-data-project/CodeBook.md

 In this step, the data sets are downloaded and unzipped.
 Eight files are located in "activityLable", "features", "x_train", "y_train", "subject_train", "x_test", "y_test", and "subject_test".
 Column names are also cleaned up in this step.
 After combining train and test data sets, a final data set is generated under "all".

 ### Step 2: Extracts only the measurements on the mean and standard deviation for each measurement.
-Create a vector for defining ID, mean and standard deviation, and then filter out all the column names which are not related to mean and standard deviation
+Create a vector for defining ID, mean and standard deviation, and then filter out all the column names which are not related to mean and standard deviation.
+The new subset data can be found under "all_filtered_names".

+## Step 3: Uses descriptive activity names to name the activities in the data set.
+Merge "all_filtered_names" table with the "activityLabel" table by ActivityId in order to inlude the descriptive activity names.

+## Step 4: Appropriately labels the data set with descriptive variable names.
+Use gsub function to clean up the column names, including removing brackets, cleaning up upper/lower characters, refining column names, etc.

+## Step 5: Creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+In this step, use aggregate function to calculate means for each variable based on each activity and each subject.
+After cleaning up the column names and column orders, use the write.table function to output the new data set "nd" called "newData.txt" into the destination path.